bravesoftdz/Try-out-your-math-skillz/README.md

 Try-out-your-math-skillz
 ========================

-School project from Noro teh teacha.
+Lazarus school project from Noro teh teacha.

 Basicaly it's a simple equation maker and you have to figure out the answer.
 Supports multiplication, division,